huaqiangbeielectronics-marketshenzhenseg-towershopping-guidetech-tourismfutian

 Book the Guided Tour

 If this guide makes Huaqiangbei sound overwhelming, that is the honest reaction.
 It is overwhelming — and that is exactly what a guide is for.
 Our Shenzhen Tech Experience and Huaqiangbei Electronics Market Deep Dive combines a Nanshan tech morning (robotaxi, drone delivery, DJI Sky City) with an afternoon guided walkthrough of the three must-visit towers, plus a maker-space visit.
 From ¥950 per person, daily at 10 AM, 1 PM, and 4 PM.
-Use discount code LAROJA10 for 10% off direct bookings.
+Booking direct with us skips the 10-20% marketplace commission that GetYourGuide and Klook add.

 Related Articles